redhousestudio/redhousestudio.github.io/termsmix.md

 <p>&nbsp;</p>

 #### <strong>Session Timeline</strong>
 We can discuss the details using email, Facetime or Skype.
 If you have specific sonic dreams; let me know.
-Tell me what you envisioned when you concieved and created the music/composition.
+Tell me what you envisioned when you conceived and created the music/composition.
 If you are able come to the studio, you are welcome to join me.

-Optional: I can help with the production of the tracks if I think I can contribute something essential.
+I can help with the production of the tracks if I think I can contribute something essential.
 I will share my thoughts and you can decide if we'll make them audible.
 I can re-amp your synths, use analog filters, distortion, add bass, guitar, synths, or rhythm/groove programming, anything needed to make for maximum impact.

 I put the mixes on [StackTune](https://stacktune.com) (private) so you can hear the progress and comment on it.
 I can send you mix files if you want, but please be aware that old mixes on harddiscs might cause harmful mistakes and this online solution tries to prevent that.
+I will send you the finished and approved version.

 It's only done when you say it's done.
 I will mix and tweak till everybody is happy.
 It is my absolute joy to help you get the best results from your recordings and I don't mind to keep tweaking to make sure all details are taken care of.
 If feedback rounds take much more time than normal I will notify you in advance and we'll think of a solution that works for both of us.